 The emphasis of this group is the rehearsal and performance of classic and modern music that is appropriate to the group’s size and ability.
 The girls will learn about different ensemble arrangements, performance styles, and the history of instruments, composers, symphonies and music culture.
 Each student will develop personal musicianship and a sense for working together as an ensemble.
 They will also perform together in each class and depending on development may have opportunities to perform for the rest of the school.
 Each students must provide their own instrument.
 Private lessons can be provided onsite at Stuart.
 These lessons would take place during extra help study halls, or after school for an extra free.
-Mr. Macirowski can be contacted for scheduling and specific questions on lessons.

 This course is ideal for students who are interested in learning the basics of composition tailored to the instrument of their choice.
 We will begin by analyzing examples of famous melodies and pieces to decide what makes them ideal compositions.
 With our instruments as our primary resource, we will notate original pieces using Finale and Garage Band.
 We will hone our rhythm, pitch, and notation skills, and learn how to use expression markings and articulations in an effective way.
 We will also investigate sight-singing and ear training as helpful composing tools.

 In this course we will investigate the power and depth of one of the most popular performing arts in history.
 We will study themes, music, libretti, plot, and historical importance of major operatic works.
 Guest artists will be invited to perform and discuss their craft with our class.
 Throughout the course, students will research and present their findings through presentations, reactions to performances, compare and contract assignments, group projects, and other means of expression.
-We will also hopefully take a trip to see a full-scale production of an opera.

 TheaterAll The World’s A Stage